 The Top 5 Safety Metrics

 The nature of business operations means there’s almost an infinite number of metrics you could measure, depending on your current needs and safety objectives.
-While the top safety KPIs will differ based on your industry and current workforce challenges, there are 5 metrics worth measuring for any business.
+While the most critical safety KPIs will vary by industry and workforce challenges, the following five metrics provide meaningful insight for any organization — from construction and manufacturing to healthcare and logistics.

 1) Total Recordable Incident Rate (TRIR)

-The OSHA TRIR Is a measure of the total number of recordable safety incidents and recordable injuries that occur across your business in a given period.
-Incidents that need to be reported include:
+The OSHA TRIR measures the total number of recordable safety incidents and injuries across your business in a given period, normalized per 100 full-time employees.
+OSHA requires employers to record incidents on Form 300 when they result in any of the following:

 - Loss of consciousness